NannyML/nannyml/docs/how_it_works/univariate_drift_detection.rst

 .. math::
     W_1\left(X_i^{P},X_i^{Q}\right) = \int_\mathbb{R}\left|\hat{F}_{P}(x)-\hat{F}_{Q}(x)\right|dx

-As mentioned, NannyML calculates drift performing two sample set comparisons.
-One sample is usually the whole reference data while the other comes from the data of the chunk we are calculating drift for.
-Hence we can view :math:`P,Q` as the reference sample and the chunk sample.
+NannyML calculates drift performing two sample set comparisons.
+One sample is usually the reference data while the other comes from the data of the chunk we are calculating drift for.
+It can calculate the Wasserstein Distance with two methods, depending on the user's ability to store the reference data.
+The first approach stores and uses the reference data as-is, while the second splits the continuous feature into equal-width based bins and uses the bin edges and frequencies for the calculation.
+By default, NannyML employs the first method if the reference data has fewer than 10,000 rows, unless otherwise specified.

 .. _univariate-drift-detection-cont-hellinger: